2222-01-05

 Therefore, you need to find out how your customers are interacting with your website and what they think should be improved.

-In this article you’ve read about 11 ways in which customers can be engaged to provide feedback.
+In this article, you’ve read about 11 ways in which customers can be engaged to provide feedback.
 Some of the options outlined here may work better than others for your website.

-It’s all a balancing game and you need to keep in mind that you want to deliver a good experience, and it would be a shame to ruin their experience with the feedback request itself.
+It’s all a balancing game, and you need to keep in mind that you want to deliver a good experience, and it would be a shame to ruin their experience with the feedback request itself.

-Remember the law of diminishing returns and try implementing only the methods of gathering feedback that align best with your intentions.
+Remember the law of diminishing returns, and try implementing only the methods of gathering feedback that best align with your intentions.

 Want to know more about collecting customer feedback and how to take action?